equinor/ecalc/docs/docs/about/references/keywords/CURVES.md

 ## Description

-When using a detailed compressor model, it is necessary to specify the [COMPRESSOR CHART](../../modelling/setup/models/compressor_modelling/compressor_charts/index.md).
+When using a detailed variable speed compressor model, it is necessary to specify the variable speed [COMPRESSOR CHART](../../modelling/setup/models/compressor_modelling/compressor_charts/index.md#user-defined-variable-speed-compressor-chart).
 This can be defined from a .csv file, or it can be defined directly in the YAML file.
-If it is defined directly in the YAML file,

-In either case, the keyword `CURVES` needs to be used.
-If an .csv file is being used, under the `CURVES` keyword, `FILE` must be used.
-If specified directly in the YAML file, `SPEED`, `RATE`, `HEAD` and `EFFICIENCY` must be defined.
+In either case, the keyword `CURVES` needs to be used, and curves for at least two different speeds must be defined.
+If a .csv file is being used, under the `CURVES` keyword, `FILE` must be used.
+If specified directly in the YAML file, `SPEED`, `RATE`, `HEAD` and `EFFICIENCY` must be defined for each speed.

 ## Format